 If paid accelerate is requested you will be presented with a Bitcoin address and the amount required to speed up your transfer.
 Once our system has detected the correct amount has been received your order will be immediately processed.

-If you requested our free accelerate service your request will be processed on submission.
+If you requested our free Bitcoin accelerator service your request will be processed on submission.

 With paid submission your transaction will be manually added to be confirmed by one of our partner mining nodes.
 The fee for this special inclusion into one of the next blocks means you'll need to pay above the current miner processing rate for BTC/kB.
 This miner fee is automatically calculated for you to make sure you only pay what is needed.

 With free submission you only need to submit it once and our app will resubmit your transaction every 15 minutes to the broadcast nodes automatically until confirmed.
-This is what makes our free submission so powerful and user friendly.
+This is what makes our free BTC accelerator so powerful and user friendly.

-Here are some examples of a Bitcoin TXID format:
+Here are some examples of a Bitcoin transaction hash/ID format:

-The way to find your Bitcoin transaction ID or TXID can differ depending on what app or website you've used to initiate the transfer.
-You should be able to check the status or information of the "stuck" transaction in your application.
-Your app or websites information status screen should indicate a Bitcoin transaction ID (TXID).
+The way to find your Bitcoin transaction hash/ID or TXID can differ depending on what (d)app or website you've used to initiate the transfer.
+You should be able to check the status or information of the "stuck" transaction in your (d)app.
+Your (d)app or websites information status screen should indicate a Bitcoin transaction hash/ID (TXID).
 That public ID is what our app requires to speed up your transaction and it can be entered into the field indicated above.

 When the Bitcoin network is under heavy load by users the 1MB block size limit set by the protocol leads to longer waiting times.
 So you are basically waiting for your transaction to be included in the 1MB block to be confirmed.